jhayslett/sg-tools/short-scripts/instant-store-number-validation.md

   $(this).val(region+" "+number);
 })
 ```

+**Parameters need to edit**

+$('input selector') - You will need to add a CSS Class Name to the Text Input Field you would like to apply this formatting to.
+To do so you will need to:
+  1. Access the Question Properties Panel
+  2. Navigate to Layout and add "store" to CSS Class Name
+  3. Edit the $('input selector') in your JavaScript.
+If you use "store" in the previous step, you will use the following selector: $('.store input').

 ####Regex
 Access the Question Properties Panel for the Textbox Input Field you would like to validate.
 Inside the panel, navigate to Validation and set Answer Format to RegEx with the following statement: **[A-Z]{3}[WZAHXN ]?\d{2}**
 ```